-4. Conclusion
+5. Conclusion

-The study shows that it is feasible to use signals from a sensorless flux vector control drive for mechanical misalignment fault detection.
-For real time implementation, polynomial models can be employed to describe nonlinear relationships of variables available and generate residuals for fault detection and performance comparisons.
+The study shows that it is feasible to use signals from sensorless flux vector control drives for mechanical misalignment fault detection.
+For easy implementation in real time, polynomial models can be employed to describe nonlinear relationships of variables available and generate residuals for fault detection and performance comparisons.
 From analytic studies it is understood that shaft misalignments mainly cause deviations to torque related variables such as motor current, $I{\rm d}$ , $I{\rm q}$ current and torque signals.
 So only these variables are useful in developing the model based detection scheme and identifying the optimal variables.
-Applying the model based method to experimental data sets from a motor-gearbox drive system has found that the developed model and detection approach for the variables of interest can discriminate between different misalignment severities, showing that it is feasible to use any of the torque related variables for monitoring misalignments.

-Figure 7 Detection and diagnosis comparison between variables and data types
+Figure 8 Detection and diagnosis comparison between variables and data types

+Applying the model based method to experimental data sets from a motor-gearbox drive system has found that the developed model and detection approach for the variable of interest can discriminate between different misalignment severities, showing that it is feasible to use any of the torque related variables for monitoring misalignments.
 Moreover, both transient operation data and steady operation data yield similar detection and diagnosis performance.
 However, the comparison between different variables shows that the feedback torque signal has the highest detection capability whereas the field current signal shows the least sensitivity to such faults.
 It means that the torque signal is the best one for detecting the misalignment problem.
 Obviously, substantial studies in using data from AC variable speed drives are needed to fuse different variables for detecting and diagnosing more complicated fault cases such as motor faults, gearbox deterioration and system looseness and their combinations.